 computer screen or a piston, stepper or general cancel is pressed.
 The way the rocker stop illumination is achieved presents a couple of choices.
 The purist way is to

 arrange for all illumination to be controlled remotely by Hauptwerk, so that for example when a rocker stop tab is selected then Hauptwerk has to recognise that event

-and return a MIDI Out signal to the stop to get it to turn on.
+and return a MIDI Out signal to the stop to illuminate it.
 That requires Hauptwerk to be set up absolutely correctly.
-I choose to operate the LED locally so that the light
+I choose to operate the LED locally so that the

-will turn on or off under the control of the Arduino software even if Hauptwerk is not running or not configured for MIDI Out messaging.
-Hauptwerk remote signalling
+light will turn on or off under the control of the Arduino software even if Hauptwerk is not running or not configured for MIDI Out messaging.
+Hauptwerk remote

-also works of course.
+signalling also works of course.
 This offers slightly more resiliant operation in practice.
-In theory there could be contention if local operation and Hauptwerk try to do
+In theory there could be contention if local operation and Hauptwerk try to

-opposite things at exactly the same time but this is a remote possibility in practice and not fatal.
+do opposite things at exactly the same time but this is a remote possibility in practice and not fatal if it does occur.

 plate polished up nicely).
 The USB standard requires each USB port on a computer to be able to supply a